BlueDog31/LaserEnergy/README.md

 * Tape

 ## Procedure
   First, the laser is securely fastented with(xxx).
-Distances of xi, xii, xiii and xiiii centimetres are
+Distances of xi, xii, xiii and xiiii centimetres are measured up